 For further information on support which the School offers, please see the Guide to Student Support.

-You will be taught by an experienced teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
+You will be taught by an experienced teaching team whose expertise and knowledge are closely matched to the content of the course modules.

 The team includes the School’s Artistic Director (Jenny Stephens), the Directing Tutor (Chloe Masterton) and visiting industry professionals.

 You can learn more about our staff by visiting our staff profiles.